 Similarly, when you post anything on social media, don’t forget to tag the location to ensure that it shows in search results.
 Also, add your location in your social media bios or the “about” section of your profiles.

-Yet another way to optimize the results of your niche marketing efforts is by creating an enhanced multi-channel experience for your users.
+Yet another way to optimize the results of your niche marketing efforts is by using multi-channel marketing and creating an enhanced experience for your users.
 This is possible by engaging users on Facebook, Instagram, and WhatsApp along with email, SMS, mobile push notifications, etc.

 5. Optimize your product descriptions